Soft Gingerbread Man Cookies

 These Soft Gingerbread Cookies are dipped in royal icing and sprinkled with red and green sugar sprinkles, just like the Little Debbie version we all grew up with!
 A simple, sweet holiday treat.

-If you grew up eating Pumpkin Delights in the fall and Little Debbie gingerbread men every Christmas, then these cookies will really take you back.
-They’re puffy, soft, and chewy, just like the snack cake version – but better for you (and better tasting, too).
-Made with wholesome, real ingredients, soft gingerbread cookies are a seasonal favorite you can feel great about.
+• Inspired by the Little Debbie classic: If you grew up eating Little Debbie gingerbread men every Christmas, then these cookies will really take you back.
+They’re puffy, soft, and chewy, just like the snack cake version.

 What Makes Gingerbread Hard or Soft?